OSGP/Documentation/Protocols/OSLP/v0.6.1/SetSchedule.md

 Description for this schedule:

 This schedule defines the tariff switching moments.
 For most weekdays of the year the tariff is high from 7 'o clock in the morning until 11 'o clock in the evening.
 During the night and weekend, the tariff is low.
-However for certain days, like Christmas Day, the tariff has to be low as well (Christmas Day may be weekday).
+However for certain days, like Christmas Day, the tariff has to be low as well (Christmas Day may be a weekday).

 The first schedule-entry:
 ``` json